Copper futures rise on spot demand

 Magazine Archives

-New Delhi, Apr 22 (PTI) Copper futures rose by Rs 1.95 to Rs 454.75 per kg Monday amid pick up in domestic demand at the spot market.
-At the Multi Commodity Exchange, copper for delivery in June rose by Rs 1.95, or 0.43 per cent, to Rs 454.75 per kg in a business turnover of 2,397 lots.
-Similarly, the metal for delivery in April was trading higher by 0.41 per cent at Rs 449.85 per kg in a business turnover of 11,053 lots.
-Increase in demand from consuming industries mainly influenced copper prices here, market analysts said.
-PTI RUJ SHWSHW
+New Delhi, Apr 16 (PTI) Copper futures rose by 45 paise to Rs 455.10 per kg Tuesday amid pick up in domestic demand at the spot market.
+At the Multi Commodity Exchange, copper for delivery in June rose by 45 paise, or 0.1 per cent, to Rs 455.10 per kg in a business turnover of 1,757 lots.
+Similarly, the metal for delivery in April was trading higher by 0.08 per cent at Rs 450.85 per kg in a business turnover of 13,522 lots.
+Increase in demand from consuming industries and a firm trend in base metals in global market influenced copper prices at futures trade here, market analysts said.
+PTI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today